Everything You Need to Know If You're Traveling During the Coronavirus Outbreak (Video)

 Should I cancel my trip because of the coronavirus outbreak?

-Earlier this week, the U.S. State Department issued a Level 4 — its highest level — warning, notifying Americans not to travel to China.
+The U.S. State Department issued a level 4 — its highest level — warning, notifying Americans that they should not travel to China.
 The CDC also issued a warning against all nonessential travel to China.
-However, this does not include Hong Kong, Macau or Taiwan.
+However, this does not include Hong Kong, Macau, or Taiwan.

-To ensure any upcoming travel plans, calling your hotel and airline directly as well as monitoring updates and alerts will give you the current information.
+To feel secure about any upcoming travel plans, communicate with your hotel and airline directly, and monitor updates and alerts for the current information in your destination.

 The information in this article reflects that of the publishing time above.
 However, as statistics and information regarding coronavirus rapidly change, some figures may be different since this story was originally posted.
 While we strive to keep our content as up to date as possible, we also recommend visiting sites like the CDC or websites of local health departments.